Amazon opens up Alexa for Business to third-party devices

 For business customers, this means Alexa can now be incorporated in office equipment, then managed as a shared device using the Alexa for Business console.
 Among the vendors Amazon is currently working with are Plantronics, iHome, BlackBerry, Linkplay and Extron.

-"We are excited to be working with device makers to bring the power of Alexa to our customers through the devices they already use around the office," Collin Davis,general manager for Alexa for Business, said in a blog post.
+"We are excited to be working with device makers to bring the power of Alexa to our customers through the devices they already use around the office," Collin Davis, general manager for Alexa for Business, said in a blog post.
 "Customers get all the benefits of Alexa for Business without having to install any new hardware."

 Broadening the number of devices that can be managed by Alexa for Business is a "smart move" on Amazon's part, said Raul Castañón-Martínez, a senior analyst at 451 Research, as the company pushes its popular voice assistant into the workplace.